-We estimate that the total expenses of this offering payable by Impac Mortgage Holdings, Inc. and the selling stockholder, excluding underwriting Shares of common stock sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus supplement.
-Any shares of common stock sold by the underwriters to securities dealers may be sold at a discount of up to \$0.25 per share from the public offering price.
-Any of the securities dealers may resell any shares of common stock purchased from the underwriters to other brokers or dealers at a discount of up to \$0.10 per share from the public offering price.
+We estimate that the total expenses of this offering payable by Impac Mortgage Holdings, Inc. and the selling stockholder, excluding underwriting discounts and commissions, will be approximately \$300,000, and \$60,000, respectively.

+Shares of common stock sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus supplement.
+Any shares of common stock sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the public offering price.
+Any of the securities dealers may resell any shares of common stock purchased from the underwriters to other brokers or dealers at a discount of up to \$ per share from the public offering price.
 If all of the shares of common stock are not sold at the public offering price, the underwriters may change the offering price and the other selling terms.

-Impac Mortgage Holdings, Inc., the selling stockholder, and each of our officers and directors have agreed that, subject to certain exceptions related to options granted under existing employee benefit plans, for a period of 90 days from the date of this prospectus supplement (or for a period of 45 days from the date of this prospectus supplement in the case of each of our officers and directors), they will not, without the prior written consent of UBS Warburg LLC, dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock.
-UBS Warburg LLC in its sole discretion may release any of the securities subject to these lock-up agreements at any time without notice.
+Impac Mortgage Holdings, Inc., the selling stockholder, and each of our officers and directors have agreed that, subject to certain exceptions related to options granted under existing employee benefit plans, for a period of 90 days from the date of this prospectus supplement, they will not, without the prior written consent of UBS Warburg LLC, dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock.
+UBS Warburg LLC in its sole discretion may release any of the securities to these lock-up agreements at any time without notice.